This article provides a short explanation of Sandboxes in general and describes how to refresh a Sandbox.

 It is also possible to change the email deliverability in the Salesforce Setup if you want to make sure no emails will be sent.

 8. To view documents in the document preview that were uploaded after the Sandbox has been refreshed, you need to add the following remote site setting: http://acceptatie.connexysmatching.com.
 You can name it MatchingAcceptatie.
 Remote site settings can be found in the Salesforce Setup under Security Controls.
+It is easier to add the URL to the Production environment so that it will automatically be added after a Sandbox refresh.

 9. If the script mentioned in Step 3 hasn't executed correctly, there is the possibility to execute the script manually via the Developer Console.
 Open the Developer Console on the Sandbox and then open the Execute Anonymous Window in the dropdown Debug.
 Paste the following script: